afrase/kodiswift/docs/patterns.rst

 Using the Context Menu
 ----------------------

-XBMC allows plugin to authors to update the context menu on a per list item basis.
+Kodi allows plugin to authors to update the context menu on a per list item basis.
 This allows you to add more functionality to your addons, as you can allow users other actions for a given item.
 One popular use for this feature is to create allow playable items to be added to custom playlists within the